Mall0c/sse-xxe/README.md

+Run the php file in a XAMPP instance.
+Then issue queries to the server with these XMLs included (only one XML per query, so one example per query).

-XML sent with the request via postman to get a Billion Laughs attack:
+Billion Laughs attack:

 ```
 <?xml version="1.0" encoding="ISO-8859-1"?>